 Bone grafting is a surgical procedure that is done to “build” jawbone.
-Using donor tissue acquired from a tissue bank, Dr. Kissel will perform your bone grafting surgery in his New York City office to carefully and strategically rebuild your jawbone so that it can accept and fuse around a dental implant.
-Bone grafting is a very personalized periodontal surgical procedure, and no two New York City residents will have the exact same treatment plan.
-While it is great to research the procedure online to get an idea of the questions to ask Dr. Kissel, only a consultation with him in his New York City offices can explain your specific bone grafting procedure in exact detail.
+Using donor tissue acquired from a tissue bank, periodontist Dr. Kissel will perform your bone grafting surgery in his office to carefully and strategically rebuild your jawbone so that it can accept and fuse around a dental implant.
+Bone grafting is a very personalized periodontal surgical procedure, and no two New York City and Manhattan residents will have the exact same treatment plan.
+While it is great to research the procedure online to get an idea of the questions to ask Dr. Kissel, only a consultation with him in his office can explain your specific bone grafting procedure in exact detail.

 What is a Typical Bone Grafting Procedure Like?

-While no two New York City residents will have the exact same bone grafting procedure, we can explain what a typical situation is like to give you a better idea of how the surgery is performed.
-In your average bone grafting case, a New York City resident has a missing tooth or teeth that he would like replaced with dental implants, and the tooth or teeth in question have been missing for quite some time.
+While no two New York City and Manhattan residents will have the exact same bone grafting procedure, we can explain what a typical situation is like to give you a better idea of how the surgery is performed.
+In your average bone grafting case, a patient has a missing tooth or teeth that he would like replaced with dental implants, and the tooth or teeth in question have been missing for quite some time.

 Because the tooth or teeth have been missing for years, the jawbone has shrunk.
 Why does this happen?
 Well, your tooth root does more than simply hold your tooth in place.
 It actually stimulates your jawbones growth.
 When you have a tooth removal or have a tooth fall out, you now longer have the tooth root in place to promote healthy jawbone growth.
 Therefore bone resorption, or jawbone shrinkage, occurs.

-When you arrive at Dr. Kissel’s New York City offices for your bone grafting surgery, your mouth will be numbed with anesthesia to make you comfortable and ensure that you feel no discomfort throughout the procedure.
+When you arrive at Dr. Kissel’s office for your bone grafting surgery, your mouth will be numbed with anesthesia to make you comfortable and ensure that you feel no discomfort throughout the procedure.
 An incision will be made in your gums to access your jawbone.
 The decided materials will be secured into place and your gum tissue is closed over the materials.